nsombriyan/Skye8-cyber-security-task-1/README.md

 NETWORKING I SAW

-Part of Ethernet cable
-An Ethernet cable is a type of physical cable used to connect devices within a local area network (LAN), like your computer, printer, or smart TV, to a router, switch, or modem.
+Part of Ethernet cable: An Ethernet cable is a type of physical cable used to connect devices within a local area network (LAN), like your computer, printer, or smart TV, to a router, switch, or modem.
 It allows for wired communication between these devices, enabling them to share data, access the internet, and communicate with each other.

-WORKSTATIONS
-A workstation is a computer made for one person to use at a time for general tasks.
+WORKSTATIONS: A workstation is a computer made for one person to use at a time for general tasks.
 It is designed to connect to a local area network.
 It's like a stronger version of a desktop computer, often built for specific professional or technical jobs.